 WEIRD’s starting point (the acronym, ‘White, Educated, Industrialized, Rich, Democratic’) is to disregard the status quo of consumerism, to ask, “What is required to create a good life for all human and non-human beings on the Earth?”.

-The answer to that is pursued not out of ‘fear’, but by questioning technology and consumerism's relevance to human needs; by understanding “how technology works”; and seeking simple, practical ways in which everyone can deliberately change the role of consumption and technology in their lives.
+The answer to that is pursued not out of ‘fear’, but by questioning technology and consumerism's relevance to human needs: by understanding “how technology works”; more importantly, how technology changes us and the world around us, not necessarily in our interest; and in response, seeking simple, practical ways in which everyone can deliberately change the role of consumption and technology in their lives.

 WEIRD is free to download, and you are free to print, copy, distribute, and reuse the articles in the journal for non-profit purposes.
 Go to the ‘reuse’ page for details.